gracenolan/Phrasal-Ferret/README.txt

-PHRASAL FERRET welcomes you to its humble abode!
+----This is Phrasal Ferret!----

+The purpose of Phrasal Ferret is to research the identification of new formalistions.
+It was created as a summer research project under the University of Waikato.
+Supervisor: Dr Craig Schock.

-Phrasal Ferret looks for phrases in academic documents.
+Phrasal Ferret looks for the most common phrase in an academic document.
-It finds the phrases that are in Bold.
+It finds the phrases that are italised.
 Then it sees how many times these phrases appear.
+This is to try and search for what is possibily a new formalisation.

-Before you ask Phrasal Ferret to find those phrases, you need to have the document you want to scan extracted to xml format. pdf2txt.py (a program some other dude wrote) can extract text as xml from pdf documents.
+Before you ask Phrasal Ferret to find those phrases, you need to have the document you want to scan extracted to xml format.

+PLEASE USE pdf2txt.py to extract text as xml from pdf documents.
+I have hard coded to read the xml structure pdf2txt outputs.
 I have included a document I've used as test data.
-This is called 3vs.xml
+This is called ff_med.xml

-To unlesh Phrasal Ferret, run the follow in commandline:
+To give Phrasal Ferret a test run, put the following in commandline:
-$ python FirstFerret.py 3vs.xml
+$ python PhrasalFerret.py ff_med.xml

-Currently Phrasal Ferret will print out the document, then at the bottom say how many phrases it has found and which one is the most common.
-The count here isn't accurate as it is only counting the first occurance of the phrase.
-I am currently working on making it count how often those phrase appear.
+It will tell you the most common phrase, how often it appears and the title of the document.
+The program will ask you if you would like to search for this in Google Scholar.
+Please use this option sparingly!
+Google doesn't exactly like it when their websites are scraped for data...
+This option will return the top ten results for related documents.